NatalieDi/NatalieDi/README.md

 </a>

 </div>
-I am always excited to collaborate on innovative and groundbreaking projects!<p></p>
+I am always excited to collaborate in innovative and groundbreaking projects!<p></p>

 Let's connect and create something amazing together!